All Good Stories Must Come To An End…

 Most of the businesses that sponsored or helped Spooky Hollow were located in Hudson, Wisconsin.
 Over the years our sponsors included Strictly Country magazine, Aves Studio, Ackley Tree Service, V&A Storage, County Market Hudson, Arby’s Hudson, Papa Murphy’s.

-“The hardest part of this decision is knowing that we will not see many of our fans.” tells Gina.
+“The hardest part of this decision is knowing that we will not see many of our fans.” tells Gracie.
 “Over the years we watched as your children grew up to become adults and have children of their own… many of them become very special to Jack and I. I always loved giving away the body parts candy… remember the Spooky Hollow way of eating them?”

-Spooky Hollow Experience with Jack, Gina and Boo would like to thank the Baldwin Police Department, Mrs. Shirley, Lowell, The Voskul Family, The Kulow Family, Strictly Country magazine, Aves Studio, Ackley Tree Service, V&A Storage, County Market Hudson, Arby’s Hudson, Papa Murphy’s, our biggest fan Jack, and many of you (sorry, we don’t remember your names, but know your faces) who helped this dream come alive!
+Spooky Hollow Experience with Jack, Gracie and Boo would like to thank the Baldwin Police Department, Mrs. Shirley, Lowell, The Voskul Family, The Kulow Family, Strictly Country magazine, Aves Studio, Ackley Tree Service, V&A Storage, County Market Hudson, Arby’s Hudson, Papa Murphy’s, our biggest fan Jack, and many of you (sorry, we don’t remember your names, but know your faces) who helped this dream come alive!
 We also would like to thank the various people who joined the Boo Crew over the years.

 “It was a lot of fun, but everything has to come to an end!” shares Jack.